GrandTour: A Legged Robotics Dataset in the Wild for Multi-Modal Perception and State Estimation: System overview

-While \boxi itself already offers a versatile set of sensors, in addition to \boxi, we record sensor and actuator information from ANYmal, namely, six Intel D435i depth cameras (\alias{ANYmal-Depth}), a Velodyne VLP16 LiDAR (\alias{VLP16}), an IMU (\alias{ANYmal-IMU}), and 12 joint-encoders (\alias{ANYmal-JE}), commanded velocity, and multiple intermediate processing outputs (elevation maps, state estimation, hidden states of locomotion policy).
+While \boxi itself already offers a versatile set of sensors, in addition to \boxi, we record sensor and actuator information from ANYmal, namely, six Intel D435i depth cameras (\alias{ANYmal-Depth}; in addition to the \alias{ZED2i} stereo RGB-D camera on \boxi), a Velodyne VLP16 LiDAR (\alias{VLP16}), an IMU (\alias{ANYmal-IMU}), and 12 joint-encoders (\alias{ANYmal-JE}), commanded velocity, and multiple intermediate processing outputs (elevation maps, state estimation, hidden states of locomotion policy).
 All sensors are rigidly mounted on the robot with known extrinsic transforms and share a common timing source, utilizing different synchronization methods to ensure temporal alignment.
 Further details are provided in \cref{sec:calibration}, and the sensor positioning is illustrated in \cref{fig:side-by-side}.